DePaul vs. Northwestern College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 DePaul Performance Insights

-- The Blue Demons' -68 scoring differential (being outscored by 7.6 points per game) is a result of scoring 71.0 points per game (266th in college basketball) while giving up 78.6 per contest (327th in college basketball).
+- The Blue Demons' -68 scoring differential (being outscored by 7.6 points per game) is a result of scoring 71 points per game (266th in college basketball) while allowing 78.6 per contest (327th in college basketball).

-- DePaul records 31.2 rebounds per game (347th in college basketball) while allowing 36.0 per contest to its opponents.
-It is outrebounded by 4.8 boards per game.
+- DePaul is 347th in college basketball at 31.2 rebounds per game.
+That's 4.8 fewer than the 36 its opponents average.

-- DePaul hits 7.4 three-pointers per game (190th in college basketball) at a 38.5% rate (36th in college basketball), compared to the 7.1 its opponents make while shooting 36.0% from beyond the arc.
+- DePaul makes 7.4 three-pointers per game (190th in college basketball) compared to its opponents' 7.1.
+It shoots 38.5% from deep while its opponents hit 36% from long range.

 - The Blue Demons rank 270th in college basketball by averaging 90.6 points per 100 possessions on offense, and defensively are 341st in college basketball, allowing 100.2 points per 100 possessions.

-- DePaul has committed 2.8 more turnovers per game than its opponents, averaging 14.0 (319th in college basketball action) while forcing 11.2 (260th in college basketball).
+- DePaul has committed 14 turnovers per game (319th in college basketball action), 2.8 more than the 11.2 it forces on average (260th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.